Metabolism.

 By default, a fat person has a higher metabolism than a thin person because they have more metabolizing tissue.

-You may be looking at the slim skinny girl and thinking to yourself, “wow, her metabolism must be fast to stay that slim”, but a range of factors can be contributing to her thinness.
+wow, her metabolism must be fast to stay that slim”, but a range of factors can be contributing to her thinness.
 One, she may workout often giving her lean muscle mass.
 The more muscle the body has the more energy the body requires to feed it.

 Secondly, she probably eats right.